Father Ramon Aymerich

-According to media reports, Father Ramon Aymerich was born in Cuba, and came to Buffalo in 1966 after fleeing with his family for religious freedom.
-In 1975, he was ordained a Roman Catholic priest in Buffalo, but in 1982, he became an Episcopalian and was received as a priest in the Episcopal Church.
-He served in multiple dioceses throughout his career.
+Father Ramon Aymerich was ordained a priest in 1975.
+According to media reports, he was born in Cuba, and came to Buffalo in 1966 after fleeing with his family for religious freedom.
+In 1975, he was ordained a Roman Catholic priest in Buffalo.
+However, in 1982, he became an Episcopalian and was received as a priest in the Episcopal Church.
+He served in congregations in Bethlehem, Pennsylvania, Southeast Florida and Newark before serving in the Diocese of Massachusetts at St. Anne’s Church and St. John’s Church in Lowell from 2004 to 2008.
 He retired from the US Air Force, where he served as a chaplain for 24 years.
+He died in1999.

-In August 2019, his name was included in the Diocese of Buffalo’s list of “priests with substantiated allegations of abuse of a minor.
+In August 2019, Father Aymerich’s name was included in the Diocese of Buffalo’s list of “priests with substantiated allegations of abuse of a minor.
 It notes more than one allegation.
-No information regarding the allegations was disclosed.
-As of 2015, he has been a supply priest at St. James Episcopal Church in Mooresville, North Carolina.
+Details of the allegations, including when and where the alleged misconduct occurred, are unknown.

 Horowitz Law is a law firm representing victims of sexual abuse in the Diocese of Buffalo and throughout New York.
 The Diocese of Buffalo filed for federal bankruptcy protection in February 2020.
 Anyone sexually abused by a priest or employee of the Diocese of Buffalo may be entitled to file a claim against the Diocese in these bankruptcy proceedings, but very strict filing deadlines apply.
 Most victims of abuse in the Diocese of Buffalo will never be able to take action against the Diocese of Buffalo if they miss this bankruptcy filing deadline, so it is important that you contact us immediately to discuss your potential case.